sharmadeepak8616/Js-Winter-Wdio-2023/Notes/SetUp.md

     ?
 Do you want to add a service to your test setup? chromedriver ?
 What is the base url? https://www.facebook.com
     ?
 Do you want me to run `npm install` Yes
-9. Install chai
+9. In terminal/GitBash: Install chai
     Command: npm install chai
-10. Install moment
+10. In terminal/GitBash: Install moment
     Command: npm install moment
 11. Open the project in Visual Studio
 12. Create .gitignore file